OfflineIMAP/imapfw/README.md

 #### Simple

-imapfw provides nice embedded pre-configured actions.
-It can be used like any other software sharing the same goals of an action.
+imapfw provides nice embedded actions.
+It can be used like any other software sharing the same purpose.

 #### Fast